Home » Pie & Pastry » Blueberry Turnovers

 Instructions

-1. In a food processor, combine flour, sugar and salt.
+1. Make your pastry: In a food processor, combine flour (2 cups), sugar (2 Tbsp) and salt (1/4 tsp).
 Pulse to mix ingredients.

-2. Add cubed butter and pulse into fine crumbs.
+2. Add cubed butter (1 cup) and pulse into pea size crumbs.

-3. Add water until dough forms a ball or comes together; adding up to 1 tbsp (15 mL) more water if necessary.
+3. Slowly add water (1/3 cup) until the dough forms a ball or comes together; adding up to 1 tbsp more water if necessary.

-7. Cook over medium-high heat, stirring often, until boiling.
-Turn down heat and simmer over medium-low for 5-10 minutes or until thickened.
+5. Meanwhile, make your blueberry filling: In a medium saucepan, combine blueberries (2 cups), sugar (2 Tbsp), cornstarch (2 tsp) and cinnamon (1/2 tsp), mix together.
+Cook over medium-high heat, stirring often, until boiling.
+Turn down the heat down and simmer over medium-low for approx. 8-10 minutes or until thickened.
+Note: the mixture will thicken as it cools.

-8. Transfer to a bowl; cover and refrigerate until cool or for up to 2 days.
+6. Transfer the blueberry filling to a bowl, cover and refrigerate until cool or for up to 2 days.

-9. On lightly floured surface, roll out pastry into a 16- x 12-inch rectangle; trim and cut into twelve four-inch squares.
+7. Once the filling is cool and your pastry is ready, it’s time to make the turnover: On a lightly floured surface, roll out pastry into a 16 x 12-inch rectangle; trim and cut into twelve 4-inch squares.
 See images for reference.

-10. Place a heaping tablespoon of the cooled blueberry filling in centre of each square.
+8. Place a heaping tablespoon of the cooled blueberry filling in the centre of each square.

-11. Brush pastry edges with a little milk; fold over and seal to make triangles.
+9. Brush pastry edges with a little milk; fold over to make a triangle and press the edges down to seal.

-12. Place on a lined baking sheet with parchment paper; cover and refrigerate for 20 – 30 minutes (or for up to 8 hours).
+10. Place the turnovers on a lined baking sheet with parchment paper; cover and refrigerate for approx. 20 minutes or freeze for 10 minutes.

-14. Brush tops with milk and bake for 25 minutes or until golden and flaky.
+12. Brush the tops of the turnovers with milk and bake for 22-25 minutes or until golden brown and the bottoms are crisp.

 Notes